-Throughout my married life, I have tried many refried bean recipes–most of them simple and good.
-This one is only slightly more complicated but a ton more tasty.
-Ground beef ups the flavor factor considerably.
-No need to use the traditional lard or bacon grease.
+Throughout my married life, I have tried many refried bean recipes.
+This one is slightly more complicated but a ton tastier.
+Ground beef increases the flavor considerably.
+You don’t have to use the more traditional lard or bacon grease unless you just want to.

 These beans freeze beautifully.
-I use my vacuum-pack machine to make individual servings.
-One tortilla plus a small serving of these refried beans equals an effortless, healthy lunch when eaten with my saladinajar.
+One tortilla plus a small serving of these refried beans equals an effortless, healthy lunch when eaten with my daily salad.

 - 1 pound dried pinto beans (could also use 4 (15 oz.) cans of pinto beans, well rinsed and drained)